kerenannr/Kk-s-chatbot/README.md

 ![Gemini AI Demo][screenshot]

 ## This project is a demonstration of an AI chatbot powered by Gemini AI, Google’s large language model, integrated seamlessly within a Next.js 14 application.
+I've documented the entire process [here][Article-url]!
 You can test it out [here][Demonstration-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>